 In her spare time Angela enjoys renovating the modest “ranch” which she lives on outside of Bethalto, IL with her daughter.
 She enjoys spending time with family, walking and enjoying cultural experiences around St. Louis.

-Ashleigh Schroederis a nationally published interior designer for National Kitchen & Bath, Inc., located in St. Louis, Mo., where she is recognized for her thoughtful designs and creative details.
-She graduated from Illinois State University, is a member of the National Kitchen and Bath Association and has earned her AKBD as well as her NCIDQ certifications.
+Ashleigh Schroederis a nationally published interior designer and owner of Nest Kitchen, Bath & Home Design, located in St. Louis, Mo., where she is recognized for her thoughtful designs and creative details.
+She graduated from Illinois State University, is a member of the National Kitchen and Bath Association, and has earned her CKD as well as her NCIDQ certifications.
 When she is not in the office she spends her time chasing her two beautiful children, along with her husband, Waylon.
-In her “spare time” she enjoys playing music around Alton, baking and gardening.
+In her “spare time” she enjoys playing music around Alton, baking, and gardening.
 Ashleigh became involved with Givin’ It All For Guts after watching several friends and their families struggle with the complications of Crohn’s Disease and Crohn’s-related cancer.

 Jennifer Gowin is a middle school teacher in the Bethalto School District.
 She has been teaching for seven years and absolutely loves her job!
 Some of her favorite past times include spending time with family, decorating, and helping others.